decred/dcrdex/dex/testing/firo/README_ELECTRUM_HARNESSES.md

 Python3 v3.6 is coded but this script was tested using python3.10.
 Some testing (minimal) was done with 3.7.
 Python 3.8, 3.9 would be expected to work although untested.
 However using Python 3.11 there are dependencies which will not build and are unsupported by their respective maintainers on PyPI.
-Git should be latest.Pip will be re-downloaded and it's version upgraded by the script into a virtual environment each time.
+Git should be latest.
+Pip will be re-downloaded and it's version upgraded by the script into a virtual environment each time.

 ### Architecture